-38. HOW MUCH TIME DOES AN APPLICANT OR APPELLANT HAVE TO PRESENT A CASE WHICH IS PLACED ON THE LONG AGENDA?
+37. HOW MUCH TIME DOES AN APPLICANT OR APPELLANT HAVE TO PRESENT A CASE?

-There is no time limit placed on the presentation of a case on the long agenda, but the Chair or the Board may prohibit the presentation of repetitive, irrelevant, unreliable or other evidence deemed to be of little to no usefulness to the Board in making the findings of fact and conclusions of law regarding the matter before it.
-(See §§79, 80) Although the North Carolina Rules of Evidence do not strictly apply to proceedings before the Board, the Board will only consider evidence that meets at least minimal standards for reliability.
-(See §§57-62)
+There is no time limit placed on the presentation of a case, but the Chair or the Board may prohibit the presentation of repetitive, irrelevant, unreliable or other evidence deemed to be of little to no usefulness to the Board in making the findings of fact and conclusions of law regarding the matter before it.
+(See §§ 75-78.)
+Although the North Carolina Rules of Evidence do not strictly apply to proceedings before the Board, the Board will only consider evidence that meets at least minimal standards for reliability.
+(See §§ 55-66.)
+As to the length of Board meetings, see § 28 herein.